-How do you enter a group conversation?
+How do you enter a group conversation or join the ongoing conversation between others?
 On one hand you’re not supposed to interrupt people, but on the other hand, someone else always seems to start talking before you get the chance to say anything.

 In this article, I give you 4 powerful techniques you can use to enter and be part of an ongoing conversation without being rude.